-- Negotiate for appropriate deposits in accordance with the Collections Policy2 and the Guidelines for depositors3
+- 1. Negotiate for appropriate deposits in accordance with the Collections Policy3 and the Guidelines for Depositors4

-- Obtain sufficient control of resources
+- 2. Obtain sufficient control of resources

-- Determine scope of community
+- 3. Determine scope of community

-- Ensure independent utility of data
+- 4. Ensure independent utility of data

-- Follow procedures for preservation
+- 5. Follow procedures for preservation

-- · Disseminate to the designated community
+- 6. Disseminate to the designated community

-In the OAIS model, information packages move from producers, through the OAIS, and on to the data consumers.
-All SIPs follows the workflow outlined in the ADS' Ingest Manual.4 The preservation of data in accordance with the guidelines given in the Ingest Manual4 and the ADS' data procedures follows with the creation of the Archival Information Package (AIP) and Dissemination Information Package (DIP).
-A digital interface is produced for each submission with provides data consumers and users with access to the DIP.5
+2.0.4 In the OAIS model, information packages move from producers, through the OAIS, and on to the data consumers.
+All SIPs follows the workflow outlined in the ADS' Ingest Manual.5 The preservation of data in accordance with the guidelines given in the Ingest Manual and the ADS' data procedures follows with the creation of the Archival Information Package (AIP)